 Halloween even goes further than most franchises in its attempt to embrace its backstory.
 The TV edit of Halloween was being broadcast around the same time that Halloween II was being released in theaters.
 New scenes had to be filmed for Halloween’s television edit given the time restrictions of the network.

-Carpenter used these admittedly filler scenes to not only help establish things like Michael’s time in the institution but also used the opportunity to hint at the connection between Michael and Laurie to more easily tie the first film to the second.
-For example, when Loomis looks through Michael’s room after the patient had broken out, he finds the word “SISTER” etched into the wall.
+Carpenter used these admittedly filler scenes to not only help establish developments like Michael’s time in the institution but also used the opportunity to hint at the connection between Michael and Laurie to more easily tie the first film to the second.
+For example, when Loomis looks through Michael’s room after the patient has broken out, he finds the word “SISTER” etched into the wall.

 Halloween II’s retroactive backstory is not a bad thing and proved to be a wise move for the franchise moving forward.
 With the connection between the two firmly established, it proved especially useful when the siblings were again at the forefront in Halloween H20.
-Even more than that, after Halloween II every film, with the obvious exception of Season of the Witch, focuses on some sort of family connection.
+Even more than that, after Halloween II, every film (with the exception of Season of the Witch) focuses on some sort of family connection.
 In Halloween 4 and 5, Michael’s target is his niece, Jamie Lloyd.
 In Halloween: The Curse of Michael Myers it was her son.
 Halloween H20 and Halloween: Resurrection then reintroduced Laurie Strode as Michael’s sister.
+But that would eventually all be cast aside by way of a retcon in David Gordon Green’s trilogy.